ManishJangid007/Worklog/README.md

 ## Usage

-### Adding Tasks
+### Adding Work Entries

-1. Click the "Add Task" button in the action row
+1. Click the "Add Entry" button in the action row
 2. Select a date (defaults to current date)
 3. Choose an existing project or create a new one
-4. Add multiple tasks under the selected project
+4. Add multiple work entries under the selected project
-5. Click "Save Tasks" to create the daily task entry
+5. Click "Save Entries" to create the daily worklog entry

 ### Managing Projects